idemax/commit-gpt/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for improvements or bug fixes.

+The soul of this project is AI thus I push you to use AI to improve this project.

+Rules for contributing:
+- The commits and commit message should be made by this project.
+- *Maybe more along the project...*

 ## License

 This project is licensed under the ISC License.
 See the [LICENSE](LICENSE) file for details.